LLnCSoftware/mserve/README.md

    the command list, and send back the result or trapped error.
 5. The "send" function used here handles the special case where the request is received on handle zero, by simply displaying the response, rather than trying to send it.
-This allows you to run the servant independent of mserve, and test your api (and .z.ps handler) from ther servant console itelf, where you can get breakpoints, etc.
+This allows you to run the servant independent of mserve, and test your api (and .z.ps handler) from there servant console itself, where you can get breakpoints, etc.

 Unfortunately, "Secure Invocation" prevents mserve from setting the .z.pc handler to cause